 - Fund Raising Volunteer, World Vision, Bucharest, Romania (2008–2009).

-- Professional Development ESL, Migration ad Refugee Services, Catholic Charities (February 2020–present)
+Professional Development ESL, Migration ad Refugee Services, Catholic Charities (February 2020–March 2020).

 Comparative Literature 100: Introduction to Comparative Literature, Spring 2019.